lukemcdermotttt/Morph/README.md

 To rerun HPO for BraggNN and OpenHLS models, we saved separate files.
 You can run ``HPO_BraggNN.py`` & ``HPO_OpenHLS.py`` which saves to ``BraggNN_HPO_trials.txt`` and ``OpenHLS_HPO_trials.txt`` accordingly in their respective folders.

 ### Model Compression to minimize BOPs further
 Once you have an optimal training, edit the hyperparameters in ``compress.py`` and run  ``python compress.py``.
-This will loop across different bit widths and perform iterative magnitude pruning with quantization-aware training.
+This will perform iterative magnitude pruning with quantization-aware training.
+Change the max pruning iteration and the bit_width ``b`` for different compression levels.
 We saved our results with compressing NAC in ``examples/NAC/NAC_Compress.txt``.